Antony Papadopoulos: Crawley Town

 On 20 June 2024, Papadopoulos signed a two-year deal with newly-promoted League One side Crawley Town.
 He scored his first goal for Crawley in an EFL Trophy tie against Brighton & Hove Albion U21s on 20 August 2024.

 In September 2024, he joined National League South side Maidstone United on loan.
 He was recalled by his parent club on 31 December 2024.

 In September 2025, Papadopoulos returned to Maidstone United on loan.

+On 23 March 2026, Papadopoulos signed for Chelmsford City on loan.

+On 13 May 2026, Crawley announced Papadopoulos had been released by the club.

+Dagenham & Redbridge

+On 26 May 2026, Papadopolous agreed to join National League South club Dagenham & Redbridge on a two-year deal.

+Personal life

+Born in Enfield, Papadopoulos is of Cypriot descent.